 According to the PMI, 27 percent of organizations reported in 2018 that they always use elaborate risk management practices in their projects.

 7. Ensure transparency in the project

 When it comes to the best project management practices, having transparency in projects within the team is at the top of the list.
 It is one of the significant characteristics that make agile project teams perform better than other teams in a similar setting.
-Since everyone is on the same page and have visibility into the big picture, team members can collaborate more effectively.
+Since everyone is on the same page and has visibility into the big picture, project collaboration between teams can happen more effectively.

 8. Expect and accommodate change requests

 The scope of your project can be changed and experienced project managers always have some sort of a change management plan ready.
 Sometimes, the smallest change requests combine to become a huge headache for the team and in the end, the project spirals out of control.
 This is called scope creep, a huge challenge that affected more than 50 percent of the projects in 2018.
 It is a good project management practice to document every single change request from the clients.